Battle of Helsinki: The units

 The 10,000-men-strong Baltic Sea Division attacked Helsinki with 6,000 men including two infantry regiments, one jäger battalion, an artillery battery and some supportive troops.
-The Imperial German Navy landed 400 Seebataillon marines to the Katajanokka district, where they entered the downtown and joined the Baltic Division.
+The Imperial German Navy landed 400 Matrosen to the Katajanokka district, where they entered the downtown and joined the Baltic Division.
 The Germans were supported by 2,000 Helsinki White Guard members, who had been active underground during the Red control of the city.
 However, the Whites did not have any important role as they joined the battle in its late stage.

 The Red Guard units defending Helsinki were mainly composed of inexperienced reserves.
 At the time, the main combat forces of the Helsinki Red Guard were fighting on the Tavastia Front.
 They were led by the bricklayer Edvard Nyqvist, who had served as the city's militia chief, and the industrial worker Fredrik Edvard Johansson because the Red Guard general staff, as well as the Red Government, had left Helsinki on 8 April and fled to the city of Vyborg in Eastern Finland.
 There were still some Red supporting Russian troops in town, but under the Treaty of Brest-Litovsk, signed between the Soviet Russia and the Central Powers, they did not take part in the battle.